elastic/search-ui/packages/react-search-ui/README.md

 [back](#components)

-Shows a selector for selecting the number of results to show per page.
+Shows a dropdown for selecting the number of results to show per page.
 Uses 20, 40, 60 as options.

 Properties: